 Build a list

-Users can click a picture of their prescription bottle or their new Rx paper.
+Users can click a picture of their prescribed medicines or their new Rx paper.
 The app automatically generates a medication list for them.

 Users can simply use their medication list to order and track refills in a click.
 PopRx gets the local pharmacies in their area to fill and deliver the order.

 When a user needs a refill, but forgets or is unable to order refill, the pharmacist automatically receives a refill notification (if the user has set up the refilling) and can get the meds delivered (by coordinating with the user).
-The pharmacist can also set up a refill calendar.
+The pharmacist can also set up a refill calendar in the eRx app.

 Schedule a delivery